katrinaallen586/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for clarity and simplicity.
 Write code that's easy to read, understand, and maintain.
 Avoid overcomplicating solutions; instead, focus on writing clean and concise code that solves the problem at hand efficiently.
 Remember, you're not just writing code for machines but also for fellow humans who will interact with it."

 In practical terms, this could mean using appropriate variable names, breaking down complex functions into smaller, more manageable ones, adhering to design patterns, and constantly refactoring your code to improve its structure without altering its functionality.
 This approach helps prevent bugs, facilitates collaboration, and ensures your software remains scalable and adaptable in the long run.

+# 2024-01-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and maintainability are key for long-term software success."

+In more detail, this quote emphasizes that trying to optimize code too early in the development process can lead to complex, hard-to-understand solutions that might not even address the real bottlenecks.
+It's better to write clean, straightforward code initially and then improve performance based on measured data from profiling sessions.
+This way, you ensure your code is efficient where it matters most without sacrificing its overall quality and adaptability.